-Contingent liabilities 2021-22 £'000
+Contingent liabilities

-Continuing Healthcare 1,325
+Continuing Healthcare 1,455 1,325

-Net value of contingent liabilities 1,325
+Net value of contingent liabilities 1,455 1,325

 The contingent liability for Continuing Health Care relates to cases from April 2013 to March 2021 that are undergoing an appeal process.
-A provision has been established for the likely cost of successful appeals (see Note 17) with the contingency above reflecting the remainder of the liability should the outcome of the appeals go against the clinical commissioning group.
+A provision has been established for the likely cost of successful appeals (see Note 18) with the contingency above reflecting the remainder of the liability should the outcome of the appeals go against the clinical commissioning group.

-NHS Bedfordshire, Luton and Milton Keynes Clinical Commissioning Group identified £nil during 2021-22 relating to contingent assets.
+NHS Bedfordshire, Luton and Milton Keynes Clinical Commissioning Group identified £nil in the period from 1 April 2022 to 30 June 2022 (£nil 2021-22) relating to contingent assets.

-19 Commitments
+20 Commitments

-NHS Bedfordshire, Luton and Milton Keynes Clinical Commissioning Group had £nil capital commitments or other financial commitments.
+NHS Bedfordshire, Luton and Milton Keynes Clinical Commissioning Group had £nil capital commitments or other financial commitments in the period from 1 April 2022 to 30 June 2022 (£nil 2021-22).

-20 Financial instruments
+21 Financial instruments

-20.1 Financial risk management
+21.1 Financial risk management